Paroxysmal Nocturnal Hemoglobinuria

-The symptoms of PNH occur because of the production of defective blood cells or low levels of blood cells due to bone marrow dysfunction.
+The symptoms of PNH occur because of the production of defective blood cells and because the bone marrow does not produce enough blood cells.
 The specific symptoms and progression of the disorder vary greatly from one person to another.
 Some individuals may have mild symptoms that remain stable for many years; others may have serious symptoms that can progress to cause life-threatening complications.

 It is important to note that affected individuals may not have all of the symptoms discussed below.
 Affected individuals should talk to their physician and medical team about their specific case, associated symptoms and overall prognosis.

 The premature destruction of red blood cells (hemolysis) is the primary clinical finding associated with PNH.
-Hemolysis may result in blood in the urine, although many individuals with hemolysis present without visible blood in the urine.
+Hemolysis may result in hemoglobin in the urine, although many individuals with hemolysis do not have visible hemoglobin in the urine.
 When hemolysis occurs, a red blood cell's outer wall (membrane) breaks down (lysis) releasing hemoglobin.
-Hemoglobin is excreted from the body in the urine, resulting in the dark-colored or bloody urine (hemoglobinuria) that is characteristic of this disorder.
-Hemolysis is ongoing, but may worsen during periods of infection or stress.
-This may be referred to as a hemolytic episode.
-The premature destruction of red blood cells may result in low levels of circulating red blood cells (hemolytic anemia), especially if there is underlying bone marrow dysfunction.
+Hemoglobin is excreted from the body in the urine, resulting in the dark-colored or blood colored urine (hemoglobinuria) that is characteristic of this disorder.
+Hemolysis is ongoing, but may worsen (i. e., a person may have a hemolytic episode) during periods of infection, trauma or stress.
+The premature destruction of red blood cells may result in low levels of circulating red blood cells (hemolytic anemia), that is made worse by the underlying bone marrow dysfunction.

 Chronic hemolysis is central to all the symptoms and physical findings associated with PNH.
-Mild hemolysis can cause fatigue, irregular heartbeats, headaches, chest pain and difficulty breathing when exercising.
-If hemolysis is severe, additional symptoms can develop including disabling fatigue, difficulty swallowing (dysphagia) and painful muscle contractions that affect the abdomen, the esophagus (esophageal spasms) and, in men, can cause erectile dysfunction and impotence.
-Chronic hemolysis can also lead to the development of blood clots and end-stage organ damage.
-For example, some affected individuals may develop kidney (renal) insufficiency and, although rare, can potentially develop kidney failure.
+Mild hemolysis can cause fatigue, rapid heartbeat, headaches, chest pain and difficulty breathing when exercising.
+If hemolysis is severe, additional symptoms can develop including disabling fatigue, difficulty swallowing (dysphagia) and painful contractions that affect the abdomen, the esophagus (esophageal spasms) and, in men, can cause erectile dysfunction and impotence.
+Chronic hemolysis can also lead to the development of blood clots and some affected individuals may develop acute and chronic kidney (renal) disease.

-Approximately 40 percent of individuals with PNH may develop blood clots, especially in the veins (venous thrombosis).
+Approximately 15-30 percent of individuals with PNH develop blood clots, especially in the veins (venous thrombosis).
 The exact reason individuals with PNH develop blood clots is not fully understood.
 In addition to red blood cells, defective hematopoietic stem cells may also produce defective platelets.
-Researchers believe that these defective platelets are abnormally prone to forming blood clots.
-Chronic hemolysis can contribute to the development of blood clots.
+Some researchers believe that these defective platelets are abnormally prone to forming blood clots.
+Chronic hemolysis may also contribute to the development of blood clots.
 Blood clots can be carried via the bloodstream to various areas of the body, potentially resulting in life-threatening complications.
 Blood clots may reduce or cut off blood flow to various organs, especially the stomach, liver, and brain.
 The specific symptoms associated with venous thrombosis depend upon the specific area of the body affected.
 For example, blood clots affecting the liver may result in jaundice, abdominal pain, or, potentially, a condition known as Budd-Chiari syndrome (for more information, see the Related Disorders section below).
-Blood clots affecting the stomach may result in a sharp pain in the stomach or a bloated or full feeling.
-Blood clots affecting cerebral veins may cause symptoms such as headaches or increased intracranial pressure.
-Blood clots in the lungs can result in shortness of breath, difficulty breathing, and palpitations.
+Blood clots affecting the stomach and bowels may result in a sharp pain in the abdomen or a bloated or full feeling.
+Blood clots affecting cerebral veins may cause symptoms such as headaches or problems with cognition (thinking).
+Blood clots in the lungs can result in shortness of breath, difficulty breathing, and heart palpitations.
 In rare cases, blood clots may form in the arteries.
 Blood clots can potentially cause life-threatening complications by cutting off blood flow to vital organs.

-Individuals with anemia may experience tiredness, increased need for sleep, weakness, lightheadedness, dizziness, irritability, headaches, pale skin color, difficulty breathing (dyspnea), and cardiac symptoms.
+Individuals with anemia may experience tiredness, increased need for sleep, weakness, lightheadedness, dizziness, irritability, headaches, pale skin color, difficulty breathing (dyspnea), and cardiac symptoms, including chest pain.
 Individuals with leukopenia have an increased risk of contracting bacterial and fungal infections.
 Individuals with thrombocytopenia are more susceptible to excessive bruising following minimal injury and spontaneous bleeding from the mucous membranes, especially those of the gums and nose.
 Women may develop increased menstrual blood loss (menorrhagia).

 Many individuals with PNH may simultaneously have another, closely-related disorder known as acquired aplastic anemia.
 To a lesser extent, some individuals may have myelodysplasia.
-Although the exact relationship among these disorders is unknown, researchers now believe that PNH arises from autoimmune bone marrow failure, which occurs in most cases of acquired aplastic anemia and some cases of myelodysplasia.
+Although the exact relationship among these disorders is unknown, researchers now believe that PNH arises from autoimmune bone marrow failure, which is the cause of most cases of acquired aplastic anemia and some cases of myelodysplasia.
 In rare cases, PNH may eventually develop into acute leukemia.
-The reason for this change is unknown.
+The reason for this transformation is unknown.
 (For more information on these disorders, see the Related Disorders section below.)

-The PIG-A gene produces a protein that is essential to the creation (biosynthesis) of glycosyl phosphatidylinositol (GPI) anchors.
+The PIGA gene produces a protein that is essential to the creation (biosynthesis) of glycosyl phosphatidylinositol (GPI) anchors.
 These anchors allow some proteins to attach to a cell's membrane.
 These proteins are called GPI-anchored proteins.
-In cells with a PIG-A gene mutation, the GPI anchors are not formed, and, consequently, GPI-anchored proteins cannot attach to the cell's membranes.
+In cells with a PIGA gene mutation, the GPI anchors are not formed, and, consequently, GPI-anchored proteins cannot attach to the cell's membranes.
 Some of these GPI-anchored proteins serve to protect cells from the immune system.
 Consequently, a lack of these surface proteins renders "PNH" blood cells extremely susceptible to destruction by a part of the immune system known as the complement system.
-Blood cells are the only cells in the body that are affected in PNH.
-Red blood cells are particularly sensitive to premature destruction by the complement system.
+PNH red blood cells are particularly sensitive to premature destruction by the complement system.